naturalneuralnet/habitBuilder-client/README.md

 ## Local Setup

-Clone or download the habit-maker-client
+Clone or download this repository, the habitMaker-client

 Install dependencies with